 - Evaluate all income sources.
 Your company may have included financial or other benefits as part of your departure from the company.
 Understand the details and how to leverage the resources provided.
-Consider exploring the possible resource of unemployment benefits offered by your state. - Create an emergency spending plan.
-You may choose to decrease your spending by avoiding non-essential purchases until you have identified your next career step. - Consider temporary insurance.
+Consider exploring possible unemployment benefits offered by your area. - Create an emergency spending plan.
+You may choose to decrease your spending by avoiding nonessential purchases until you have identified your next career step. - Consider temporary insurance.
 There are various ways to acquire health insurance and your previous employer may offer some type of benefit.